The risks of staying only with traditional B2B channels

 - Scalable: evolving the platform alongside the business’ needs.

 *N.B.
 In today’s world performance and user experience are synonymous.
 An online user experience must be optimised for mobile and in a powerful way.
 When you design your e-commerce web experience, don’t just consider how it looks, but how it works.
 Page speed is increasingly important.
 If a page takes more than 3 seconds to load, 40% of users will abandon a site.
+Increase your ROI with a PWA website for B2Bs.

 Learn more about implementing a modern e-commerce platform by contacting one of our experts.